-ABSTRACT: Motivated by recent studies on the relation between profitability and stock returns, we construct a new value measure-the ratio of cash-based operating profitability to price lowest-COP/P stocks earns annualized returns of 11% on a value-weighted basis and 13% on an equal-weighted basis.
-The COP/P effect holds even for large-capitalization stocks, exists in different periods, is distinct from known return predictors, and cannot be explained by existing factor models.
-The COP/P measure subsumes existing value measures and the conservative-minusaggressive investment factor of Fama and French (2015).
+ABSTRACT: Traditional value measures performed poorly in the past three decades.
+We reevaluate the value strategy using a new measure-the ratio of cash-based operating profitability to price (COP/P)-and find a zero-investment portfolio that buys the highest-COP/P stocks and shorts the lowest-COP/P stocks earns annualized returns of 11% on a value-weighted basis and 13% on an equal-weighted basis.
+The COP/P effect holds even for large-capitalization stocks and exists even in the most recent decade when book-to-market negatively predicts returns.
+The COP/P measure subsumes many widely used value measures and the conservative-minus-aggressive investment factor of Fama and French (2015).